ShaikMehraj/Data_preprocess/README.md

 To know more about one-hot encoding please read [Encoding Categorical Variables](https://towardsdatascience.com/encoding-categorical-variables-one-hot-vs-dummy-encoding-6d5b9c46e2db/)

 Take out on above article :
-* One-Hot Encoding is best for Nominla cattogorical data.
+* One-Hot Encoding is best for nominal categorical data.
-* Label encoding is best for Ordinal cattogorical data.
+* Label encoding is best for Ordinal categorical data.
 * Dummies encoding is best for when need to keep lighter and removes a duplicate category in each categorical variable.

 # Binning

-Binning is the process of grouping or categorizing continuous data into smaller, discrete sets called "bins" or "buckets".
-This technique is widely used in data mining and machine learning to convert continuous variables into categorical ones, such as turning age into "age ranges".
+Binning is the process of grouping or categorizing continuous data into smaller, discrete sets called **bins** or **buckets**.
+This technique is widely used in data mining and machine learning to convert continuous variables into categorical ones, such as turning age into **"age ranges"**.
+Binning can be applied to both numerical and categorical variables, and its primary purpose is to simplify the data and make it more manageable for analysis. \
+To get a good idea on binning read the article [Binning in Data mining](https://www.scaler.com/topics/binning-in-data-mining/)

 # Pipeline